pourion/gRPC-fastAPI-template/README.md

+# Demo of Service/Client API Design
+This project combines gRPC, FastAPI, and React.

+## fastAPI with React

-## gRPC server - client in python with fastAPI
+## gRPC server - client in python
     Mostly following the Quickstart from https://grpc.io/docs/languages/python/quickstart/.